 Approve the rest in one pass, white-labeled to your firm.
 Review the 6, send the 30.

 That's the typical time-on-task in TreasuryFlow once you've connected a client's banks: open the multi-client dashboard, scan the per-client cash row, click into anything that looks unusual.
 The work that used to be "log into 4 portals, copy 4 balances into a sheet, send the client an email" collapses to "look at one screen."
-Real customer time-tracking on this is 3–7 minutes; we use 5 as a conservative midpoint.
+In our own testing and early-user sessions, this runs 3–7 minutes; we use 5 as a conservative midpoint.

 Then run the math the other way.
 If cash work goes from 45 min/client to 5 min/client across 22 clients, you're recovering ~14 hours a week.
 That's two days you don't have to hire for.
 Firm owners we've talked to do all three: take on a few more clients, raise rates 10–15% (the work is genuinely better), and stop hiring for cash work specifically.